anderslatif/KeysKey/README.md

 console.log(result) // [ '1', "Shift" ]
 ```

-Example of a special key combo:
+Example of a special key combo.
+Always give the event as the first arguments.

+ KeysKey.SpecialCombos. returns an array of possible keys which can be passed to other KeysKey methods as the second arguments as:

+ - KeysKey constants
+ - Individual string constants
+ - single/nested array or multiple parametric key combinations

 ```javascript
 import KeysKey from "keyskey";